adey4/Passenger-Satisfaction-Predictions/README.md

 ### Methods used:
 - Data mining
 - Data cleaning and processing
+  - PCA
-- Exploratory analyses of the dataset
+- Exploratory analyses
 - ANN model built using TensorFlow and Keras
 - Model evaluation based on regression metrics